Japanese Language Courses

 In this course, students will learn the essentials for conversational Japanese to prepare for an upcoming trip.
 Each session will cover a new topic including basic greetings, ordering food, purchasing gifts, asking simple questions at a hotel and more.
 The course is designed for beginners to the Japanese language who are looking for ease when traveling.
 Students will read Romanized characters (Romaji) only, so they are not required to learn to read and write in Japanese, but they will gain the basic knowledge of how to pronounce words in Japanese.
 This class is designed for adults and youth ages 15 and up, however youth are welcome to join if they are accompanied by an adult.

-Japanese Travel Essentials will meet this spring on Saturdays 10-11:30am April 4 – 25 at our institute.
+Japanese Travel Essentials will meet this summer on Saturdays 10am-12pm September 12, 19 & 26 at our institute.

 Introductory Japanese I